 Bit Symbol Description 7 EFR[7] Automatic CTS flow control. logic 0 = automatic CTS flow control is disabled (normal default condition) logic 1 = enable automatic CTS flow control.
 Transmission will stop when CTS goes to a logical 1.
-Transmission will resume when the $\overline{\text{CTS}}$ signal returns to a logical 0.
+Transmission will resume when the $\overline{\text{CTS}}$ pin returns to a logical 0.
 6 EFR[6] Automatic RTS flow control.
 Automatic RTS may be used for hardware flow control by enabling EFR[6].
 When Auto-RTS is selected, an interrupt will be generated when the receive FIFO is filled to the programmed trigger level and RTS will go to a logic 1 at the next trigger level.
 RTS will return to a logic 0 when data is unloaded below the next lower trigger level (programmed trigger level 1).
 The state of this register bit changes with the status of the hardware flow control.
 RTS functions normally when hardware flow control is disabled. logic 0 = automatic RTS flow control is disabled (normal default condition) logic 1 = enable automatic RTS flow control 5 EFR[5] Special Character Detect. logic 0 = special character detect disabled (normal default condition) logic 1 = special character detect enabled.
-The SC16C850V compares each incoming receive character with Xoff2 data.
+The SC16C850L compares each incoming receive character with Xoff2 data.
 If a match exists, the received data will be transferred to FIFO and ISR[4] will be set to indicate detection of special character.
-Bit-0 in the X-registers corresponds with the LSB bit for the receive character.
+Bit 0 in the X-registers corresponds with the LSB bit for the receive character.
 When this feature is enabled, the normal software flow control must be disabled (EFR[3:0] must be set to a logic 0).
 4 EFR[4] Enhanced function control bit.
 The content of IER[7:4], ISR[5:4], FCR[5:4], and MCR[7:5] can be modified and latched.
 After modifying any bits in the enhanced registers, EFR[4] can be set to a logic 0 to latch the new values.
-This feature prevents existing software from altering or overwriting the SC16C850V enhanced functions. logic 0 = disable/latch enhanced features[1] logic 1 = enables the enhanced functions[1].
-When this bit is set to a logic 1, all enhanced features of the SC16C850V are enabled and user settings stored during a reset will be restored.
-3:0 EFR[3:0] Cont-3:0 Tx, Rx control.
+This feature prevents existing software from altering or overwriting the SC16C850L enhanced functions. logic 0 = disable/latch enhanced features[1].
+(Normal default condition.) logic 1 = enables the enhanced functions $[1]$.
+3:0 EFR[3:0] Cont-3:0 TX, RX control.
 Logic 0 or cleared is the default condition.
 Combinations of software flow control can be selected by programming these bits.
 See Table 24 .

-[1] Enhanced function control bits: IER[7:4], ISR[5:4], FCR[5:4] and MCR[7:5].
+^[1] Enhanced function control bits IER[7:4], ISR[5:4], FCR[5:4] and MCR[7:5].